The City of Foley loves its young-at-heart senior citizens!

-Our Jazzercise classes cover each of these by incorporating weights, hula hoops and zumba into this hour-long class.
-Classes are held on Mondays at 10:00 a.m. and Thursdays at 12:45 p.m.
-Cost is $2 per class.
+Our exercise classes cover each of these by incorporating weights, bands and zumba into this hour-long class.
+Classes are held on Tuesdays and Thursdays at 12:45 p.m.
+Cost is $2 per class per person.

 Yoga is wonderful for anyone, but especially for senior adults.
 It will stretch and strengthen your body as you restore and maintain health.
 If you have a disability, doing simple yoga stretches from a seated position will help you manage the disability and maintain the best condition possible.
 All you need is a simple straight-back chair.
 The chair is not only used for the seated exercises but can also serve as support for many of the standing yoga postures as well.
 Classes are on Tuesdays and Thursdays at 2:00 p.m.
-Cost is $1 for members and $2 for guests.
+Cost is $2 per class per person.